2021–2026 NCAA conference realignment: Western Athletic Conference

-This scenario changed on June 26, 2025 when the ASUN and WAC jointly announced a major reorganization effective in 2026.
-The two conferences will become partners in an all-sports consortium at that time.
-The WAC will rebrand as the United Athletic Conference, which will expand from a football-only conference to an all-sports league.
-The new UAC will feature seven of the current UAC football members—Abilene Christian, Austin Peay, Central Arkansas, Eastern Kentucky, North Alabama, Tarleton State, and West Georgia—plus non-football UT Arlington and newcomer Little Rock which will leave the OVC and join the UAC, starting in the 2026-27 season.
-The reconfigured ASUN will consist entirely of schools that do not sponsor scholarship FCS football—non-football Florida Gulf Coast, Jacksonville, Lipscomb, North Florida, and Queens; non-scholarship FCS school Stetson; and Bellarmine, which plays the non-NCAA variant of sprint football.
+This scenario changed on June 26, 2025, when the Atlantic Sun Conference (ASUN) and the Western Athletic Conference (WAC) jointly announced a major reorganization to take effect in 2026.
+Under the agreement, the WAC rebranded as the United Athletic Conference (UAC) and continued operations as an NCAA Division I all-sports league, while the ASUN and UAC now operate in partnership under an all-sports consortium model, with the consortium later revealed as Unisun Sports.
+The full membership of the rebranded UAC includes seven institutions that had competed in UAC football—Abilene Christian, Austin Peay, Central Arkansas, Eastern Kentucky, North Alabama, Tarleton State, and West Georgia—along with non-football UT Arlington and incoming member Little Rock, which would leave the Ohio Valley Conference to join the UAC beginning with the 2026–27 academic year.
+At the time, the reconfigured ASUN would consist of institutions that do not sponsor scholarship FCS football, including Florida Gulf Coast, Jacksonville, Lipscomb, North Florida, and Queens, along with non-scholarship FCS member Stetson and Bellarmine, which sponsors the non-NCAA variant of sprint football.
+The ASUN later added Division II upgrader West Florida for 2026–27 as its only scholarship FCS program (see below).